China West Technology Park

 China West Technology Park (CWTP) is a science park in the Jinyang New District of the city of Guiyang, China.

 The Jinyang New District is the new central business and technology district of Guiyang.
 CWTP is notable because it is one of the first science parks in Southwest China and it is expected to provide the Guiyang area with new high skilled and technical jobs.

 Area

 The China West Technology Park (CWTP) consists of seven Class A multi-use buildings comprising 164,000 m2 of office, lab, meeting, residential, hotel, dining and retail space.
-It is anticipated that over 200 IT and business support companies with between 6,000 to 10,000 workers will be housed in CWTP within three years of its opening.
+It is anticipated that over 200 IT and business support companies with between 6,000 and 10,000 workers will be housed in CWTP within three years of its opening.
 The Park will be home to a number of city and provincial level science and technology bureau designations including the Guizhou Provincial Technology Innovation Center, both the Guiyang and Guizhou Provincial High-Tech Enterprise Incubators, and the Guizhou Provincial IT Outsourcing center.
 These knowledge centers will provide resident companies access to government and private funding sources as well as preferential business and income tax incentives, and preferential trade policies.